Javascript is not enabled.

 Most people don’t have to pay premiums for Medicare Part A, which covers inpatient stays in hospitals and skilled nursing facilities, some home health services and end-of-life hospice care.

-If you or your spouse has earned at least 40 credits through paying Medicare payroll taxes at work, essentially 10 years of work, you are entitled to Part A benefits without having to pay premiums for them.
-So you won’t have to pay Part A late penalties even if you sign up later than you should.
+That’s because you or your spouse earned at least 40 credits through paying Medicare payroll taxes at work, essentially 10 years of work.
+This makes you entitled to Part A benefits without having to pay premiums for them, and you won’t have to pay Part A late penalties even if you sign up later than you should.

 If you aren’t eligible for premium-free Part A, you may have to pay a late enrollment penalty, except in certain circumstances.
 That’s why it’s important to sign up for Medicare when you are first eligible.